 When you are writing a cover letter to accompany your resume as part of a job application, it's important to make sure that every word counts.
-Your cover letter should enhance the employer's appreciation of your qualifications so you can move from applicant to interviewee.
+Your cover letter should enhance the employer's view of your qualifications, so you can move from being an applicant to an interviewee.

 Types of Keywords

 Keywords are a vital element of a persuasive cover letter, as they're capable of portraying a candidate as a highly qualified applicant for a job.
 These words fall into three general categories: skill words, results-oriented words, and words that show recognition for achievements.